-VCOM_CTS (target clear to send) is a signal that is output from the board controller and input to the target device.
+VCOM\CTS (target clear to send) is a signal that is output from the board controller and input to the target device.
 The board controller de-asserts this pin whenever its input buffer is full and it is unable to accept more data from the target device.
 If hardware handshake is enabled in the target firmware, its UART peripheral will halt when data is not being consumed by the host.
 This implements end-to-end flow control for data moving from the target device to the host.

-VCOM_CTS is connected to the RTS pin on the board controller and is enabled by setting handshake to either RTS or RTSCTS using the "serial vcom config" command.
+VCOM\CTS is connected to the RTS pin on the board controller, and is enabled by setting handshake to either RTS or RTSCTS using the "serial vcom config" command.

-VCOM_RTS (target request to send) is a signal that is output from the target device and input to the board controller.
+VCOM\RTS (target request to send) is a signal that is output form the target device and input to the board controller.
 The board controller will halt transmission of data towards the target if the target device de-asserts this signal.
 This gives the target firmware a means to hold off incoming data until it can be processed.
-Note that de-asserting RTS will not abort the byte currently being transmitted, so the target firmware must be able to accept at least one more character after RTS is de-asserted.
+Please note that de-asserting RTS will not abort the byte currently being transmitted, so the target firmware must be able to accept at least one more character after RTS is de-asserted.

-VCOM_RTS is connected to the CTS pin of the board controller.
-It is enabled by setting handshake to either CTS or RTSCTS using the "serial vcom config" command in the admin console.
-If CTS flow control is disabled, the state of VCOM_RTS will be ignored and data will be transmitted to the target device anyway.
+VCOM\RTS is connected to the CTS pin of the board controller, and is enabled by setting handshake to either CTS or RTSCTS using the "serial vcom config" command in the Admin Console.
+If CTS flow control is disabled, the state of VCOM\RTS will be ignored and data will be transmitted to the target device anyway.